pvictordev/primeflex-intellisense/README.md

 If you’re not seeing IntelliSense suggestions:

 - Ensure your configured `primeflex.theme` path points to a valid CSS file.
-- Run `Primeflex: Restart Colors` after updating your styles.
+- Run `PrimeFlex: Restart Colors` after updating your styles.
 - Check your workspace settings to confirm the extension is enabled.
 - Reload VS Code after changing any related configuration.